mirzawaqasahmed/f5-big-iq-lab/docs/class06/intro.rst

 Introduction
 ============
-This class will cover BIG-IQ Platform topics.
+This class will cover BIG-IQ Application Delivery Controller topics.